 On the shaft of the minaret, some rectangular apertures with

 Passing through Jey Ave. towards Khorasgan.
-8 kilometer
+8-kilometer

 This part of the minaret is about 7 degrees diverted from the orthogonal direction.
-On the shaft, there are six openings five of them have 15 degrees tolerance facing the Kiblah.
+On the shaft, there are six openings five of which have 15 degrees tolerance facing the Kiblah.
 It is 42 meters high, with an entrance at the level of 2.2 meters from the bottom, with 1 meter by 1.5 meters dimensions, covered by bricks and plaster.
 The thickness of the shaft at the level of the crown is 20 centimeters.
 The bricks have two different sizes, the first one is 20 centimeters by 20 centimeters and the second is 40 centimeters by 40 centimeters.
-At the level of 7 meters from the base, on the shaft just opposite direction of the Kiblah, there is a rectangular panel, 5 centimeters deep, which probably carried some inscriptions about the endower and its date with plaster gypsum or mosaics that were faded gradually.
+At the level of 7 meters from the base, on the shaft just opposite the direction of the Kiblah, there is a rectangular panel, 5 centimeters deep, which probably carried some inscriptions about the endower and its date with plaster gypsum or mosaics that were faded gradually.

-The minaret is in the middle of an open area surrounded by the houses, and it does not seem that there was any mosque in its neighborhood.
+The minaret is in the middle of an open area surrounded by houses, and it does not seem that there was any mosque in its neighborhood.
 Probably, it was a single minaret as a guiding light for the nightly passage of caravans around Esfahan, and that is why it is, etymologically, called; Rahravan wayfarers), Mr. Smith (20th century), the archeologist estimated its date as 1179_1289 AD

 From "Sabz-e-Maydan' Circle towards 'Chahar Bagh-e-